 Rural Durham Community Research Network

-Durham Community Action (DCA) and the Rural Design Centre (RDC) are working with Durham University (DU), Durham County Council, Point North, Insights North East and Newcastle University (NU) to develop a Community Research Network in rural County Durham.
+Durham Community Action and the Rural Design Centre are working with Durham University, Durham County Council, Point North, Insights North East and Newcastle University to develop a Community Research Network in rural County Durham.

 This is as part of UK Research and Innovation's national Community Research Network programme.